Palestine Brigade RAF: Formation and composition

-In addition, by the summer of 1918 the Brigade also had a balloon company, an aircraft park, an aircraft depot and an engine repair depot.
-In August, the Brigade was strengthened by the addition of a single Handley Page 0/400 biplane bomber which had been flown from England.
+In addition, by the summer of 1918 the brigade also had a balloon company, an aircraft park, an aircraft depot and an engine repair depot.
+In August, the brigade was strengthened by the addition of a single Handley Page 0/400 biplane bomber which had been flown from England.

+In June 1919, the headquarters of the Palestine Brigade and its two subordinate wings were merged to form the Arbitive Amagamated HQ.
+This headquarters was then redesignated as the Palestine Group on 18 March 1920.
+The group was reduced to Palestine Wing on 1 April 1922.

 Actions

 The Palestine Brigade saw action throughout the Palestine Campaign, most notably at the Battle of Megiddo when the retreating Ottoman Seventh Army was destroyed on Nablus-Beisan road by aerial attack.

 Commanders

-The following officers commanded the Palestine Brigade:
+The following officers commanded the Palestine Brigade and its successor formations: